 Sue Dyson & Line Greve

-The tendency for a saddle to persistently slip to one side is a well-recognized problem in sports horses.
+Is your saddle persistently slipping to one side?
+The tendency for a saddle to persistently slip to one side is a well-recognized problem in horses.
 It can occur for a variety of reasons, including asymmetry in the shape of the horse’s back, riders sitting crookedly and ill-fitting saddles.
-This historically has encouraged owners to try changes in flocking, multiple saddles, numnahs and additional padding to try to diminish the saddle slip, but this has not always been effective.
-Saddle slip can cause abnormal wear of the hair or transient swellings under the saddle.
-A saddle which slips to one side can induce pain and impair performance, therefore identification of the underlying cause has important welfare implications.
+This historically has encouraged owners to try changes in flocking, multiple saddles, numnahs and additional padding to try to diminish the persistent saddle slip to one side, but this has not always been effective.
+Persistent saddle slip to one side can cause abnormal wear of the hair or transient swellings under the saddle.
+A saddle that persistent slips to one side can induce pain and impair the performance, therefore identification of the underlying cause has important welfare implications.

 The normal riders of five horses sat crookedly and could potentially have induced saddle slip.
 However, a similar degree of saddle slip was seen when ridden by riders from the AHT, who all sat squarely when riding a variety of different horses without saddle slip.
 Those riders who sat crookedly tended to collapse consistently to one side and draw up their leg on the opposite side.
 One of the five riders who sat crookedly had sustained previous injuries and was aware of her crookedness, but the other riders were unaware, despite undergoing regular training.
 This indicates that trainers should perhaps pay greater attention to rider position.
 Assessment of the rider by a physiotherapist may also be helpful to address any physical problems that may predispose to crookedness.